swanickt/Analyzing-Complete-Pivoting-GE/README.md

 within their programs to solve systems of linear equations (like ever, lol).
 It is extremely inefficient.
 I implemented the main algorithms with just basic nested lists to mimic how we could perform these computations by hand and make each step of the algorithms explicit.
 For practical purposes, you should really always use linear system solvers from NumPy or SciPy.
+Here, I only used NumPy when computing the residual vectors, relative errors, and any norms.

 ### GE Algorithms
 We are exploring 3 types of Gaussian Elimination.